KonH/UDBase/README.md

 Scenes can be loaded in two ways:

-- **DirectSceneLoader** - load scene synchronously.
+- **DirectSceneLoader** - loads scene synchronously.
-- **AsyncSceneLoader** - load scene asynchronously with (optional) loading scene.
+- **AsyncSceneLoader** - loads scene asynchronously with (optional) loading scene.

-To use one of it type you can add this to your *Scheme* script:
+To use one of these types you can add this to your *Scheme* script:

 ```
 AddController(new Scene(), new AsyncSceneLoader());
 ```

 For most cases async load is more acceplable.
-It provide some useful options:
+It provides some useful options:

 ```
 new AsyncSceneLoader() // Load new scene on current scene and go to it after loading